yjyan7/academic-kickstart/content/authors/admin/_index.md

 I have recently completed my PhD at the Center for Macroecology, Evolution, and Climate at the University of Copenhagen, Denmark where I worked on the biogeography and evolution of the tea family (Theaceae).

-I am now working as a research fellow at the Harvard University Herbaria, continuing my journey with members from the tea family.
+I am now working as a HUH research fellow at the Harvard University Herbaria, continuing my journey with members from the tea family.

-#I am an an evolutionary macroecologist with a broad interest in biogeography, phylogenomics, and climate change ecology.

-#I am now working as a HUH research fellow at the Harvard University Herbaria.

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_YujingYan_2021.pdf" "newtab" >}}resumé{{< /staticref >}}.